Sonnenwerk/EDCopilotDialogueLibrary-MyFork/SpeechExtensions/FSS_Announcements.md

 #### **Normal**
 - Great news! <$bodyShort> is terraformable.
 This is the <$nth> one we've logged today.
 - You’ve spotted another terraformable <Commander>!
 Body <$bodyShort> is the <$nth> added to the day’s tally.
 - <$bodyShort> is ready for a cosmic makeover.
-That’s our <$nth> terradormable today.
+That’s our <$nth> terraformable today.
 - Nice find! <$bodyShort> is terraformable.
 With a little effort, we could turn it into a vacation hotspot.
 - Terraformable world?
 Check. <$bodyShort> has potential!
-It’s our <$nth> discovery today.  let’s hope they give you naming rights.
+It’s our <$nth> discovery today.
+Let’s hope they give you naming rights.
 - <$bodyShort> is terraformable?
 It’s like winning the space lottery!

 #### **Flirt**